jfecher/ante-website/content/docs/language.md

     x
 ```

-The way the compiler proves a variable is not mutably aliased locally is by requiring a `Distinct a b` trait constraint
+The way the compiler proves a variable is not mutably aliased locally is by requiring a `Distinct a b` ability constraint
 whenever a mutable variable of type `b` is used while a `local` reference to a type `a` is still alive.
-This trait is automatically
+This ability is automatically
 implemented by the compiler when the type `a` is not contained within the type `b`.
 For example, in
 the following code, we'd expect a constraint for `Distinct String I32` to be issued (and solved):